pourmalek/CovidVisualizedGlobal/README.md

 Stata programming language constitutes about 99% of the codes.
 Whereas Stata is a commercial software package, using non-commercial packages such as R and/or Python can increase the accessibility and adaptability of the codes for other researchers.
 Further use of R and/or Python can also make the uptakes almost fully automatized.
 Some health researchers may not be familiar with GitHub and GIT programming.
 Therefore, additional use of a dedicated website that is more visible to and accessible for the target audience can increase the reach and effect of this work.

-Strengths and weaknesses of individual international and periodically updated COVID-19 pandemic models are not mentioned here, but they have been discussed elsewhere [1-2].
+Strengths and weaknesses of individual international and periodically updated COVID-19 pandemic models are not mentioned here, but they have been discussed elsewhere [[1-2,11](https://github.com/pourmalek/covir2/blob/main/README.md#references)].
 <br/><br/>

 **Strengths**: Strengths of this work include usability for informing technical advisors to the decision-makers, adaptability for use in other countries, and automatized data acquisition.

 _Tested usability for informing technical advisors to the decision-makers at the country level_: Results of the GitHub repository “covir2” [15] were used to present the predictions of the five international and periodically updated models of COVID-19 pandemic about the possibility, timing, slope, height, and drivers of a potential fifth wave of the epidemic in Iran.
 This presentation was done using the results of the covir2 repository along with the results of an e-mail survey of more than 40 epidemiologists and public health specialists.
-The predictions and results were presented and described in a live online session for three Deputy Ministers of Health and six epidemiologists selected by Iran’s Ministry of Health and Medical Education (MOHME).
+The predictions and results were presented and described in a live [online session](https://github.com/pourmalek/covir2/blob/main/situation%20reports/meeting%20with%20MOH%2020210524/Online%20presentation%20for%20MOH%20about%20fifth%20wave%20of%20COVID-19%20in%20Iran%2020210524%2014000303.pdf) for four Deputy Ministers of Health and six epidemiologists selected by Iran’s Ministry of Health and Medical Education (MOHME).
 Periodical [situation reports](https://github.com/pourmalek/covir2/tree/main/situation%20reports) based on each uptake are also shared with MOHME.

-_Adaptability of the codes for use in other countries or regions in the world_: The codes available in GitHub repositories “CovidVisualizedCountry” [14] and “covir2” [15] can be slightly modified by any researcher to be used for countries with and without subnational estimates respectively (See examples for [United States](https://github.com/pourmalek/CovidVisualizedCountry/tree/main/ADAPTATIONS_EXAMPLES), [Afghanistan](https://github.com/pourmalek/covir2/tree/main/ADAPTATIONS_EXAMPLES), and [Pakistan](https://github.com/pourmalek/covir2/tree/main/ADAPTATIONS_EXAMPLES)).
-“CovidVisualizedCountry” can be adjusted for use for any type of regionalization of the countries of the world, e.g., World Health Organization regions.
+_Adaptability of the codes for use in other countries or regions in the world_: The codes available in GitHub repositories “CovidVisualizedCountry” [[9]](https://github.com/pourmalek/covir2/blob/main/README.md#references) and “covir2” [[10]](https://github.com/pourmalek/covir2/blob/main/README.md#references) can be slightly modified by any researcher to be used for countries with and without subnational estimates respectively (See examples for [United States](https://github.com/pourmalek/CovidVisualizedCountry/tree/main/ADAPTATIONS_EXAMPLES), [Afghanistan](https://github.com/pourmalek/covir2/tree/main/ADAPTATIONS_EXAMPLES), and [Pakistan](https://github.com/pourmalek/covir2/tree/main/ADAPTATIONS_EXAMPLES)).
+“CovidVisualizedCountry” can be adjusted for use for any type of regionalization of the countries / locations of the world, e.g., World Health Organization regions.

 _Automatized data acquisition_: The Stata codes in these repositories automatically download the estimates’ data files from the five included models once executed.
 There is no additional need for users to locate, download, and edit the estimates’ data of individual models before running the codes.
-This automatic data acquisition further enhances computational reproducibility – “obtaining consistent results using the same input data; computational steps, methods, and code; and conditions of analysis” [19].
+This automatic data acquisition further enhances computational reproducibility – “obtaining consistent results using the same input data; computational steps, methods, and code; and conditions of analysis” [https://doi.org/10.17226/25303].
  <br/><br/>

 **Further research**: Further directions include using the “ensemble” method to statistically combine models’ estimates, and retrospective assessment of models’ predictive performance.
 In ensemble methods, individual models are evaluated for minimum requirements of quality and reporting.
 They are statistically combined using specific relative weights for each model, where the weights reflect the comparative accuracy of each model.
-Such ensemble methods are used by European Centre for Disease Prevention and Control [20] and US COVID-19 Forecast Hub [21].
-The ensemble models have been empirically shown to be more accurate than any of the individual models used in the ensemble method [22].
-Retrospective assessment of models’ predictive performance includes using statistical and graphical methods to estimate and visualize the accuracy of models’ estimations [2].
+Such ensemble methods are used by European Centre for Disease Prevention and Control [https://covid19forecasthub.eu/background.html and https://github.com/epiforecasts/covid19-forecast-hub-europe] and US COVID-19 Forecast Hub [https://covid19forecasthub.org/doc/ensemble and https://github.com/reichlab/covid19-forecast-hub].
+The ensemble models have been empirically shown to be more accurate than any of the individual models used in the ensemble method [https://www.medrxiv.org/content/10.1101/2021.02.03.21250974v3].
+Retrospective assessment of models’ predictive performance includes using statistical and graphical methods to estimate and visualize the accuracy of models’ estimations [[2]](https://github.com/pourmalek/covir2/blob/main/README.md#references).

 <br/><br/>

 <br/><br/>